sguox002/leetcode/leetcode-all.md

 <<-442	Find All Duplicates in an Array    		68.4%	Medium
 elements are from 1 to n, some appear twice, other once, find all the elements appear twice. mark negative using as index.
-Same as 448.
+Same as 448. using value as index.
 ->>

 <<-448	Find All Numbers Disappeared in an Array    		56.0%	Easy
 given 1 to n, some appear twice others appear once. find all disappeared numbers.
 - sort
 - use the number-1 as the index and mark seen as negative. those positives are seen twice.
+->>

+- prefix sum, product

+<<-1352	Product of the Last K Numbers    		42.6%	Medium
+sliding window product using prefix product.
+Actually not related to window. similar to prefix sum.
+->>

+<<-238	Product of Array Except Self    		60.9%	Medium
+no division allowed.
+left and right two direction (prefix suffix product) ->>

+<<-525	Contiguous Array    		43.2%	Medium
+binary array find the longest subarray with equal number of 0 and 1. change 0 to -1, and then use prefix sum to find longest subarray with sum=0;
+hashmap
+->>

+<<-900	RLE Iterator    		54.8%	Medium
+run length encoding iterator.
+prefix sum on the element count and do binary search.
+->>

+- left right two directions, intervals, subarrays...

+<<-689	Maximum Sum of 3 Non-Overlapping Subarrays    		46.9%	Hard
+fix left and right and find range for bottom
+->>

+<<-821	Shortest Distance to a Character    		67.5%	Easy
+in a string find each char to a given char's shortest distance. two pass to update the distance to left and right.
+->>

+<<-915	Partition Array into Disjoint Intervals    		45.7%	Medium
+partition into left and right, so that left[i]<=right[j] for any i,j. left max and rmin.
+->>

+<<-926	Flip String to Monotone Increasing    		52.7%	Medium
+give a 01 string, you can flip 1 to 0 or 0 to 1.
+return the min number of flips to make it monotonic increasing. count left 1s and right 0s.
+->>

+<<-1014	Best Sightseeing Pair    		52.7%	Medium
+given array A[i]=value of ith spot.distance of i and j= |i-j|. max the function A[i]+A[j]+i-j, i<j. separate A[i]+i and A[j]-j for left and right side. using lmax and rmax approach.
 ->>

 <<-475	Heaters    		33.4%	Medium